-As a REIT, we generally must distribute 90% of our annual taxable income (subject to certain adjustments) to our stockholders.
+As a REIT, we generally must distribute 90% of our annual taxable income (subject to certain adjustments) to our stockholders under U.S. federal income tax law.
 From time to time, we might generate taxable income greater than our net income for financial reporting purposes, or our taxable income might be greater than our cash flow available for distributions to our stockholders.
 If we do not have other funds available in these situations, we might be unable to distribute 90% of our taxable income as required by the REIT rules.
 In that case, we would need to borrow funds, sell a portion of our investments (potentially at disadvantageous prices) or find another alternative source of funds.
 These alternatives could increase our costs or reduce our equity and reduce amounts for investments.